Late Francoism: Offensive of the "Bunker"

 Pío Cabanillas in 1979.
 Pressure from the bunker accelerated his dismissal as Minister of Information and Tourism on 29 October 1974.

-The bunker’s pressure precipitated the "reformist" Pío Cabanillas’ dismissal on 29 October (to "balance" his administration, Arias Navarro attempted to have the "ultra" ministers Utrera Molina and Ruiz Jarabo removed as well, but Franco demurred because both were "very loyal").
+The bunkers pressure precipitated the "reformist" Pío Cabanillas' dismissal on 29 October (to "balance" his administration, Arias Navarro attempted to have the "ultra" ministers Utrera Molina and Ruiz Jarabo removed as well, but Franco demurred because both were "very loyal").
 It was rumored that the "ultras" had presented Franco with an extensive dossier featuring photographs of women in bikinis from Spanish periodicals ingeniously intermingled with erotic foreign magazine images, alongside details on the Reace case, in which Nicolás Franco was implicated, for which the minister was held accountable.
 This latter point purportedly irked Franco the most.
-"What utility is there in everyone asserting Cabanillas is very clever if he could not prevent my brother’s name from appearing in the press?
+"What utility is there in everyone asserting Cabanillas is very clever if he could not prevent my brother's name from appearing in the press?
 I do not wish to see Cabanillas in a Council of Ministers again," he is alleged to have remarked.
-Cabanillas’ departure from the government precipitated an unprecedented occurrence in Francoism, as in solidarity, "reformist" minister Antonio Barrera de Irimo and several senior administration officials of the same inclination resigned, many of whom would emerge as prominent figures in the democratic transition (Francisco Fernández Ordóñez, Marcelino Oreja, Juan Antonio Ortega y Díaz-Ambrona, Juan José Rosón, etc.).
-"There is no doubt that Cabanillas’ replacement, which dragged along an entire team, was Franco’s own decision," asserts Luis Suárez Fernández.
-Subsequent to Pío Cabanillas’ exit from the Ministry of Information and Tourism, the government’s policy toward the press stiffened, frequently invoking "its prerogatives to suspend a newspaper or demand the withdrawal of an article."
+Cabanillas' departure from the government precipitated an unprecedented occurrence in Francoism, as in solidarity, "reformist" minister Antonio Barrera de Irimo and several senior administration officials of the same inclination resigned, many of whom would emerge as prominent figures in the democratic transition (Francisco Fernández Ordóñez, Marcelino Oreja, Juan Antonio Ortega y Díaz-Ambrona, Juan José Rosón, etc.).
+"There is no doubt that Cabanillas' replacement, which dragged along an entire team, was Franco's own decision," asserts Luis Suárez Fernández.
+Subsequent to Pío Cabanillas' exit from the Ministry of Information and Tourism, the government's policy toward the press stiffened, frequently invoking "its prerogatives to suspend a newspaper or demand the withdrawal of an article."